Hurricane Erin forces evacuations on North Carolina's Outer Banks, threatens dangerous rip currents

 “Surfers, swimmers and boaters must resist the temptation to go out.
 The waters will be very dangerous and lives will be placed at risk,” acting Minister of National Security Jache Adams said.

-Erin’s outer edges hit parts of Puerto Rico and the Virgin Islands with heavy rains and tropical storm winds Sunday, knocking out power to thousands.

-Associated Press journalists Safiyah Riddle in Montgomery, Alabama, and Julie Walker in New York contributed.
+Associated Press journalists Safiyah Riddle in Montgomery, Alabama, and Julie Walker in New York contributed to this report.